Lesliec87/stock-analysis/README.md

 However, they had not done much research on this and recently invested all their money into a company called DAQO New Energy Corp.
 Steve is looking into DAQO stock and also wanting to analyse a handful of other green energy stocks to determine, if his parents need to diversify their funds.

-We have been working with the excel file Steve created containing the stocks data and he is happy with the workbook he can at the click of a button, analyze an entire datase.
-Steve wants to do a bit more research where the database includes the entire stock market over the last few years.
+We have been working with the excel file Steve created containing the stocks data and he wants to do a bit more research where the database includes the entire stock market over the last few years.

 ### Purpose:
 The purpose of this project is to refactor the code so we can run it succesfully when analysing thousands of stocks instead of only a dozen stocks and we will determine if refactoring the code it now runs faster.